alastairpatrick/nopy/README.md

 }
 ```

-Then, to install npy as a local dependency:
+Then, to install nopy as a local dependency:
 ```
-/home/al/myproject$ npm install npy --save
+/home/al/myproject$ npm install nopy --save
 ...
 ```